1959 Kansas City Athletics season

 The 1959 Kansas City Athletics season was the fifth for the franchise in Kansas City, and its 59th overall.
-It involved the A's finishing seventh in the American League with a record of 66 wins and 88 losses, 28 games behind the AL Champion Chicago White Sox.
+The 1959 Athletics finished seventh in the American League with a record of 66 wins and 88 losses, 28 games behind the AL champion Chicago White Sox.
+They were managed by Harry Craft, with coach Bob Swift directing the club to a 13–2 record during his two stints as emergency skipper in July.